monash-human-power/raspicam/README.md

   - have an ```.env``` file in the ```CameraOverlay``` folder with the variable ```MHP_CAMERA``` set to either ```primary``` or ```secondary```
   - create an ```config.json``` file in the ```CameraOverlay``` directory with attribute ```activeOverlay``` that points to the overlay file that is currently active, for instance it could be ```{ "activeOverlay": "overlay_all_stats.py" }```

+### Docker
+Docker can be used to quickly get started without installing any other dependencies.
+  - `docker build -t mhp/raspicam .`
+  - `./start.sh` on MacOS and Windows
+    - `./start-linux.sh` on Linux

+#### Docker configuration
+These environment variables can be used to configure settings
+  - `MQTT_BROKER_IP` - Address of the MQTT broker
+  - `CAM_PATH` - Full path to camera file. eg. `/dev/video0`

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):